sidhant97/DesignDoctrine/prototype/Prototype.md

 # Example in Java
-Below is a simplified example of the Builder pattern used to construct a complex SearchAPI object.
+Below is a simplified example of the Prototype and Registry pattern used to construct a complex SearchAPI object.

 [**SearchAPI Prototype and Registry Design Pattern Example**](https://github.com/sidhant97/DesignDoctrine/tree/main/prototype)